DSC main entrance to campus

 Our first residence hall has been a resounding success.
 It opened to full capacity in Fall 2022.
 It is already at full capacity for the upcoming academic year.
 And we have received more than 1,000 student housing applications in less than one year.

 When we began studying the possibility of building housing on campus in 2018, a study we commissioned showed the college could support more than 500 students.
-Initial plans for the second residence hall call for approximately 52,000 square feet of space and approximately 200- or 256 beds.
+Initial plans for the second residence hall call for approximately 52,000 square feet of space and approximately 256 beds.

 We know that students who live on campus are more engaged with their instructors, utilize academic support systems more frequently, and participate more in on-campus activities.